vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 855

-"Ganga' 589; eulogy of, in Vişnu- accumulated by bath in the Ganges purāna 587-588; four different on certain days 596; supposed to streams of G. in four directions 587; flow in heaven as Mandakini, on grand eulogy of, in Vanaparva chap. the earth as Ganges and in Pātāla 85 verses 86-97, 586; G. does not as Bhogavati 587; tarpana on G. forsake even the most sinful or after one bathes with water for the wicked man 589; G. is equal to all gratification of the three worlds the 35 millions of holy places dec- 592; waters of, burn all bad deeds lared by Vāyu, says Kūrma 588; 586; waters of, are white, while G. water and residence thereon are those of Yamunā are dark 596n said to be superior to Vedic sacrifices, Ganga kings of Orissa built magni tapas, and yoga, since they yield ficent temples at Bhuvanesvara, heaven and moksa 588; G. represents Konārka and Puri 699 Vişnu who represents all gods 589; Ganga-bhaktitarangini of Ganapati God Nārāyana is the owner of the 576, 586, 587n, 588n, 592n, strip of land within four cubits from Gangakrtyaviveka of Vardhamana 585 the flowing water of G. 590; inter- Gangapattalaka of Ganesvara 586 pretation of the story of Gayasura Gangāvākyāvali of Visvasadevi, queen by Mitra, O'Malley and Barua 359- of king Padmasimha of Mithila 586 ; 360; invocation of the clay in the 587n, 588n, 574n, 576, 577n, 590n, bed of G. 591-592; ksetra extends to 591, 595n, 601, 609, 615n, 616n; two krosas on each bank of G. 590; said to have been really composed mantras to be recited at the time by Vidyāpati in honour of his of a bath in the Ganges 594 : patroness 583n mülamantra about G. 589; names Garga 398n of the seven streams of the G. 587; Gargya 373 no tonsure on, according to Garudapurana 53, 166, 168, 174, 1820, Vacaspatimiśra 575; on G, all times 184n, 212, 216, 218, 219, 221, 224, are auspicious and all men are fit
+"Ganga' 589; eulogy of, in Viṣnu- accumulated by bath in the Ganges purāna 587-588; four different on certain days 596; supposed to streams of G. in four directions 587; flow in heaven as Mandakini, on grand eulogy of, in Vanaparva chap. the earth as Ganges and in Pātāla 85 verses 86-97, 586; G. does not as Bhogavati 587; tarpana on G. forsake even the most sinful or after one bathes with water for the wicked man 589; G. is equal to all gratification of the three worlds the 35 millions of holy places dec- 592; waters of, burn all bad deeds lared by Vāyu, says Kūrma 588; 586; waters of, are white, while G. water and residence thereon are those of Yamunā are dark 596n said to be superior to Vedic sacrifices, Ganga kings of Orissa built magni tapas, and yoga, since they yield ficent temples at Bhuvanesvara, heaven and moksa 588; G. represents Konārka and Puri 699 Viṣnu who represents all gods 589; Ganga-bhaktitarangini of Ganapati God Nārāyana is the owner of the 576, 586, 587n, 588n, 592n, strip of land within four cubits from Gangakrtyaviveka of Vardhamana 585 the flowing water of G. 590; inter- Gangapattalaka of Ganesvara 586 pretation of the story of Gayasura Gangāvākyāvali of Visvasadevi, queen by Mitra, O'Malley and Barua 359- of king Padmasimha of Mithila 586 ; 360; invocation of the clay in the 587n, 588n, 574n, 576, 577n, 590n, bed of G. 591-592; ksetra extends to 591, 595n, 601, 609, 615n, 616n; two krosas on each bank of G. 590; said to have been really composed mantras to be recited at the time by Vidyāpati in honour of his of a bath in the Ganges 594 : patroness 583n mülamantra about G. 589; names Garga 398n of the seven streams of the G. 587; Gargya 373 no tonsure on, according to Garudapurana 53, 166, 168, 174, 1820, Vacaspatimiśra 575; on G, all times 184n, 212, 216, 218, 219, 221, 224, are auspicious and all men are fit

 225, 231, 236-38, 240, 262n, 263, for receiving gifts 559; one thous- 265n, 266, 268, 302n, 304, 338n, and names of, in Skandapurana, 401, 418, 419, 440n, 445, 448, 458n, Kāśikhanda, chap.
 29,565; procedure 483, 488n (verse 'apavitrah pavitro of a bath in the G. prescribed by